 HepCBC is a registered non-profit society run by and for people infected with, or affected by, hepatitis C. Our mission is to provide education, prevention and support to those living with HCV.
-Our only office is in Victoria, BC.
-Run primarily by volunteers living with HCV since 1996, we have activities and groups in Nanaimo, Vancouver, and Surrey, BC, and travel throughout the province doing outreach.
+We now have two offices, one each in Victoria and Vancouver, BC.
+Founded in 1996, and run primarily by volunteers living with HCV, we have activities and groups in Nanaimo, Vancouver, and Surrey, BC, and travel throughout the province doing outreach.
 Our representatives attend provincial and federal-level conferences and we give information and support world-wide through our website.
 We publish a monthly bulletin, the hepc.bull.
-We provide peer support groups, anti-stigma activities and prevention education to the general public, and general hepatitis information especially to baby-boomer, aboriginal and immigrant communities.
+We provide peer support, anti-stigma activities and prevention education to the general public, and general hepatitis information especially to baby-boomer, aboriginal and immigrant communities, and those living in rural/remote locations.
 We encourage testing among at-risk groups -- including those who are no longer at risk but may have contracted hepatitis C decades ago.
 We work alongside local HIV/AIDS organizations in support of co-infected people.